 If you have continued feelings of sadness, have trouble getting up in the morning, or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
-This is quite common among people who have been diagnosed with pleural mesothelioma.
+This is quite common among people who have been diagnosed with mesothelioma.

 Talk to your GP, as counselling or medication – even for a short time – may help.
 Some people are able to get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.
 Your local Cancer Council may also run a counselling program.